rerun-io/rerun/docs/snippets/README.md

 ### Usage

-To run the comparison tests, check out `./docs/snippets/compare_snippet_output.py --help`.
+To run the comparison tests, check out `pixi run -e py docs/snippets/compare_snippet_output.py --help`.
-`./docs/snippets/compare_snippet_output.py` is a valid invocation that will build all 3 SDKs and run all tests for all of them.
+`pixi run -e py docs/snippets/compare_snippet_output.py` is a valid invocation that will build all 3 SDKs and run all tests for all of them.

 ### Implementing new tests